theyluvpapa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions is a script that sets the mode of the file hello to the same as the file olleh 11-directories_permissions is a script that adds execute permissions to all subdirectories of the current directory for the owner, group owner and all other users.
 Regular files will not be changed
-12-directory_permissions is a script that creates a directory called my_dir with permissions 751 in the working directory
+12-directory_permissions is a script that creates a directory called my_dir with permissions 751 in the working directory 13-change_group is a script that changes the group owner to school for the file hello